: Erick Durano

 Whether looking for adventure or to stave off the summer heat, Oregonians have been more eager than ever to hit the Santiam.
 However, there are a few things to remember before venturing out.

-If rafting or kayaking, make sure to wear a helmet and a personal flotation device.
-According to the U.S. Coast Guard’s 2019 Recreational Boating Statistics, roughly 82% of drowning victims the previous year were not wearing a life jacket.
-PFDs and helmets are supplied by all guided trip companies and are available for purchase at most sporting goods and outdoor stores for solo adventurers.
+• If rafting or kayaking, make sure to wear a helmet and a personal flotation device.
+All guides and outfitters supply this equipment, or you can find them for purchase at sporting goods and outdoor stores.
 Learn about PFD fit and safety from the Oregon State Marine Board before purchasing.

 About The